-Morris Hospital & Healthcare Centers is committed to the prevention, diagnosis, and treatment of concussions.
-Our concussion management program features a multidisciplinary approach with concussion management specialists who work together to help concussion patients safely recover from their injury.
+Morris Hospital & Healthcare Centers is committed to the prevention, diagnosis, and prompt treatment of concussions.
+Our concussion management program features a multidisciplinary approach to help concussion patients safely recover from their injury.

 When a head injury occurs, our concussion care providers will conduct a comprehensive evaluation to determine the presence and severity of a concussion.
 They are experienced with evaluating concussion and carefully managing and monitoring your treatment.